vmware-tanzu/tanzu-dev-portal/content/blog/measuring-the-immeasurable.md

 ---
 date: '2021-03-22'
-description: "We summarize one fascinating and helpful section of How To Measure Anything by Douglas Hubbard, along with our notes and thoughts, as this section is particularly helpful for the Product Valuation workshop. \n"
+description: 'We summarize one fascinating and helpful section of How To Measure Anything by Douglas Hubbard, along with our notes and thoughts, as this section is particularly helpful for the Product Valuation workshop. '
 lastmod: '2021-03-25'
 team:
 - VMware Tanzu Labs